rudedogg/NoiseKit/README.md

 ## License

-NoiseKit is available under the MIT license.
+NoiseKit is available under the Unlicense (public domain) license.
 See [the LICENSE file](LICENSE) for more information.